remi-daigle/MarxanConnect/README.md

 ### Windows Zipped Bundle

-If you cannot use the installer because you do not have administrative priviledges, we've provided a zipped bundle of the app to allow users to bypass that problem.
+If you cannot use the installer because you do not have administrative privileges, we've provided a zipped bundle of the app to allow users to bypass that problem.
 To use, download the latest [MarxanConnectWindows.zip](https://github.com/remi-daigle/MarxanConnect/releases), unzip it to your preferred destination (e.g. `~/Desktop`), and double-click `MarxanConnectGUI.exe`.
-In this case you will have to generate any start menu shorcuts, or file associations (i.e. `.MarCon`) manually.
+In this case you will have to generate any start menu shortcuts, or file associations (i.e. `.MarCon`) manually.

 Building from source
 --------------------